StochSS/sciope/docs/source/index.rst

-Use Latin Latin Hypercube design to generate points which will be sampled from during exploration, the points will be generated using distributed resources if we have a Dask Client Initialized (in this example just a local cluster).
+Use Latin Hypercube design to generate points which will be sampled from during exploration, the points will be generated using distributed resources if we have a Dask client initialized (in this example just a local cluster).
 Generated points will be persited over the worker nodes (i.e no local memory would be used in case of a real cluster).
 Random points from the persisted collection can be gathered by calling :code:`lhc.draw(n_samples)` Here, we will also use TSFRESH minimal feature set as our summary statistics.